Duration:

 We have 2 new activities that we can do during our tour:

-The first option is to rafting 2 hours down the Urubamba River.
+The first option is to raft for 2 hours down the Urubamba River.
 You will hit Class II and III rapids and witness the canyon’s beautiful landscapes.
 Cost: $30.00 USD per person.
 (First day).

 Includes